oliver-ode/MusicFolderManagement/README.md

 My tips/steps for organizing your music are pretty simple

 1. Download your music from wherever you want
-2. Add tag information if it is missing (I use Mp3tag on Windows and MusicBrainz Picard)
+2. Add tag information if it is missing; I use Mp3tag, EasyTAG and MusicBrainz Picard
-3. Normalize the volume (I use MP3Gain on Windows)
+3. Normalize the volume; I use MP3Gain
 4. Run this script to organize it

 MusicBrainz Picard is very powerful and if you have popular songs that are available everywhere it will be able to sort it and organize your entire library for you without having to use this script, but I have a lot of covers and other songs that I enjoy that are not in the library so that is where this alternative process comes in.